9.4 - Permanent Formats

 Since the FORMAT procedure in the backfmt.sas file does not refer to a permanent library, the format statefmt is stored in the temporary work.formats catalog.

 To run this program, first download and save the backfmt.sas file to a convenient location on your computer.
 Then, launch the SAS program and edit the %INCLUDE statement so it reflects the location of your backfmt.sas file.
 Finally, run the program and review the output from the FREQ procedure.
 Convince yourself that the format statement in the FREQ procedure appropriately associates the state variable with the statefmt format created by the FORMAT procedure in backfmt.sas.
-You may as well also take note of the effect of the MISSING option in the FREQ procedure.
+You may also note the MISSING option's effect in the FREQ procedure.
 Basically, it tells SAS to include missing values as a countable category.

 The technique illustrated in this example is particularly useful when you work in an open environment, in which data sets are shared.
 Different users may not have access to the format file, or different users may prefer different formats.